Catherine Templeton: South Carolina Department of Health and Environmental Control

 Templeton was director of DHEC during the Ebola virus cases in the United States in 2014.
 As director, Templeton tested Ebola emergency response protocols at Charleston hospitals.

 Templeton's employment as director of DHEC ended effective January 12, 2015.

 After her termination as director of the state's health and environmental agency, Templeton was paid $124,000 for five months' work as a consultant for two state agencies.
 The directors of those state agencies at the time are among Templeton's gubernatorial campaign contributors.

 Environment and Savannah River site

 Templeton was responsible for South Carolina's "unusual display of resistance" and threatened to impose a $154M fine on the federal government for failing to meet its responsibilities at the Savannah River site.

-Political life
+Politics

-In 2012, after Senator Jim DeMint resigned from the United States Senate to become president of the Heritage Foundation, Templeton was put on the short list of appointees to fill his term, along with Senator Tim Scott, Congressman Trey Gowdy, and a former First Lady of South Carolina, Jenny Sanford.
+In 2012, after Senator Jim DeMint resigned from the United States Senate to become president of The Heritage Foundation, Templeton was placed on a short list of possible appointees to fill his remainder of his term, along with Senator Tim Scott, Congressman Trey Gowdy, and former First Lady of South Carolina Jenny Sanford.

-Templeton was summoned to Trump Tower to meet with President-elect Trump when he was picking his cabinet, but she turned down a job in the U.S. Department of Labor.
+Templeton was summoned to Trump Tower to meet with President-elect Donald Trump when he was picking his cabinet, but she turned down a job in the U.S. Department of Labor.
 When Trump's initial nominee, Andrew Puzder, withdrew from consideration, Templeton was one of four people who were considered for the post.